Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 From intelligent solutions for small farmers to recycling showers, technology can make a significant impact on the availability of water and its consumption.
 IBM provides various technologies such as IoT, Watson, and blockchain.
 [IBM Water Management as a Service platform](https://www.ibm.com/thought-leadership/water/) can monitor water resources in real time.
 Through a cloud-based Water Management as a Service platform, IBM is helping to improve the management of water resources.

-Additional ways technology can help inclue:
+Additional ways technology can help include:

 - Creating a database and interactive map to help locate and maintain the water points across the counties. ([View the map](https://wmaasp.mybluemix.net/sensor-overview).)
 - Collecting water usage, breakage, and repair data from boreholes that are monitored by SweetSense.